epfl-ada/ada-2021-project-acmu/README.md

 <!---
 A list of research questions you would like to address during the project.
 --->
-Using our current and future analysis, we aim to answer a sequence of questions to gain an insight into our final hypothesis.
+Using our current and future analysis, we aim to answer a sequence of questions to gain insights into the relationship between the most common topics addressed in quotes and the parties their speakers belong to:
 1. Can politicians' quotes be clustered by subject?
 1. What are the most common subjects tackled by politicians?
 1. Do the main subjects change with time?

-**Hypothesis: Is there a link between the most common subjects per speaker and their political orientation and/or party membership?**

 <a name="additional-datasets"></a>
 ## Additional Datasets :fax:
 <!---
 List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.